MoSadie/Slipstream-Plugin-Template/README.md

     - In looking around the game files you will likely see things not yet revealed, keep them secret.
 Assume they don't work.
     - Please make clear to your users how they can get in contact with you, since they're using your plugin they should reach out to *you* first for support, not the devs.
 - **YOU DO NOT HAVE ACCESS TO THE SERVER**
-    - Sorry to break your dreams, but you won't be able to move other players or see how the map is generated.
+    - Sorry to ruin your dreams, but you won't be able to move other players or modify how the map is generated.
     - You only know what the client knows.
 Please be careful when dealing with showing more information than what the client actually shows.
+- **NON-MODIFIED PLAYERS WILL JOIN YOUR SHIP**
+    - Since anyone can join a ship, this will happen.
+Make sure your plugin doesn't depend on *everyone* having it.
+    - This will also happen if you launch a ship while testing, just be polite.
+Use the Helm to issue orders if you're not running any real runs.

 ## Plugin Configuration Options